 In Zeropark, for example, one major difference between domain redirect and pop traffic is the fact that only pop gives affiliates a chance for buying traffic from the selected Inventory Types.
-The four available options are Pre-Selected, Premium, Standard and Remnant inventory.
+The four available options are Premium and Standard inventory types.
 Thanks to the machine learning process, some ad networks are able to select the best sources to propel your campaigns with.
 They’re usually chosen on the basis of their performance in a given time frame, regarding the best-performing GEOs and then divided into Tiers so as to categorize what’s worth buying the traffic from and what’s not.
 Such division gives advertisers an idea about potential costs, volume, and performance of pop traffic.

 A good practice would be combining that knowledge with setting Rule-based optimization if/when patterns, helping you secure the maximal automation while resting assured your advertising budget isn’t going to be burnt before you even have a chance to spot a sudden change in the market.